The Sparse Grids Matlab kit -- a Matlab implementation of sparse grids for high-dimensional function approximation and uncertainty quantification: Ackowledgments

-The authors gratefully acknowledge several persons who contributed to the development of the package either by providing implementation for some functions or by using the software and reporting success cases, bugs and missing features.
-In particular: Fabio Nobile (early version of the code and continued support throughout the development of the project), Alessandra Sordi and Maria Luisa Viticchi\`e (early contributions to the code), Eva Vidli\v{c}kov\'a and Michele Pisaroni (Python implementation), Francesco Tesei and Diane Guignard (adaptive sparse grids), Giovanni Porta (Sobol indices and conversion to PCE), Bj\"orn Sprungk (adaptive sparse grids and weighted Leja knots), Francesca Bonizzoni (compatibility with Octave).
+Lorenzo Tamellini and Chiara Piazzola have been supported by the PRIN 2017 project 201752HKH8 ``Numerical Analysis for Full and Reduced Order Methods for the efficient and accurate solution of complex systems governed by Partial Differential Equations (NA-FROM-PDEs)''.
+Lorenzo Tamellini has been also supported by the Research program CN00000013 ``National Centre for HPC, Big Data and Quantum Computing -- Spoke 6 - Multiscale Modelling \& Engineering Applications''.
+Chiara Piazzola has been also supported by the Alexander von Humboldt Foundation.
+The authors gratefully acknowledge several \Ladd{people} who contributed to the development of the package either by providing implementations for some functions or by using the software and reporting success cases, bugs and missing features.
+In particular \Ladd{we would like to thank}: Fabio Nobile (early version of the code and continued support throughout the development of the project), Alessandra Sordi and Maria Luisa Viticchi\`e (early contributions to the code), Francesco Tesei and Diane Guignard (adaptive sparse grids), Giovanni Porta (Sobol indices and conversion to PCE), Bj\"orn Sprungk (adaptive sparse grids and weighted Leja knots), Francesca Bonizzoni (compatibility with Octave).
+Finally, we thank Miroslav Stoyanov and Dirk Pfl\"uger for the help in crafting \Ladd{Table} \ref{tab:comparison}.